Blog 29

 We set off at 7am from Aqtashtoq, the donkey man leading the way up the west side of the Chelab.
 There was a faint track for the first three kilometres leading to the community’s autumn camp.
 It is important for the Kyrgyz to keep their stock moving to new pastures so not to overgraze any regions.
 Judging by the lush grass in many places, the animals were not short of food.

 After 6.5km we reached the confluence of the two tributaries that form the Chelab Stream.
 At this point we had to decide which stream to follow; which was the bigger stream.
-I had measured the length of both streams on Google Earth and, although things can look a bit different on the ground, I had at least ascertained that they were of a similar length and altitude; the west stream being about 300m longer.
+I had measured the length of both streams on a satellite map and, although things can look a bit different on the ground, I had at least ascertained that they were of a similar length and altitude; the west stream being about 300m longer.

-We were all in agreement that the west stream was the one to explore.
-We followed the stream as it veered left and a kilometre later found an idyllic camp spot near the water.
+While I had two experts in Rupert and Malang with me, who have serious credentials in understanding how to determine river sources, any layperson could easily see which was the principal stream here.
+It was an easy decision.
+We unanimously agreed that the west stream, due to its apparent size and volume, was the one to explore.
+We followed the Chelab Stream as it veered left and a kilometre later found an idyllic camp spot near the water.

 We had planned to head for the source on the first day to give us the possibility of exploring the other tributaries the following day, but as a team we were too slow.
-Rupert was unwell and could not keep even half of our pace.
+Rupert was unwell and although he soldiered on, he could not keep to our pace.
 With the waters rising in the afternoon due to the daily glacial melt, and time not on our side, we made the decision to head back to camp and get a very early start the next day.
 Before doing so, Adrian (filmmaker), who is a very strong trekker and mountain climber, crossed one of the bigger tributaries and did a recce to check what was ahead, at least for the next section of the valley.
 We especially wanted to know whether there were any major obstacles to negotiate.

 (Photo: A.Dmoch)